 Use a gentle detergent, regardless

 Whether you’re hand washing or machine washing, use a gentle, natural detergent.
 Harsh detergents with lots of added chemicals have no business with any laundry, let alone delicate garments like princess dresses and Batman get ups.
 Plus, you don’t want harmful chemical residues irritating your kids’ skin.
-Instead, try our Platinum Series detergent to hand wash the garments in a sink or use a couple tablespoons in the washer on a delicate cycle.
+Instead, try our Active Wear Detergent to hand wash the garments in a sink or use a couple tablespoons in the washer on a delicate cycle.

 Watch out for these materials